ShanmukhPulijala16/Weather-Application-using-React-1/README.md

 npm run dev
 # or
 yarn dev
 This will start the development server.
-Open http://localhost:3000 in your browser to view the app.
+Open http://localhost:5173 in your browser to view the app.

-Building for Production
-To build the application for production:

-npm run build
-# or
-yarn build
-Linting
-To lint the code:

-npm run lint
-# or
-yarn lint
-Preview Built Application
-To preview the production build locally:

-npm run preview
-# or
-yarn preview
-Approach and Technologies Used
+## Approach and Technologies Used - HTML, CSS, JavaScript and React
 The weather app is built using React with Vite as the build tool.
 Key dependencies include:

 dotenv: For environment variable management.